rockthejvm/rockthejvm-site/src/content/articles/things-that-dont-make-sense-scala-loops.md

 ## Who This Article Is For

-This article is for 1) programmers who are just getting started with Scala and 2) for Scala teachers.
+This article is for:

+- Programmers who are just getting started with Scala
+- Scala teachers

 ## Introduction